cnisidis/ADA_135/README.md

-# ADA_135
+# ADA_135 C NISIDIS AVA.ADA 2207
 Personal repository for course ADA_135 at Ionian University

 ## Visualization and Sonification of Seismic Activity

-This attempt is being consisted by two deistinct parts.
+The present attempt is being consisted of two deistinct parts.
 In the <b>Part I</b> (Lithosphere) we are representing earthquakes as points in space and in the <b>Part II</b> we discuss the possibility of sonifying data stream directly from Seismographs.

 ***